 Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Louis-Charles, son of Nicolas Talbot and Marguerite Aubry of St.-Georges-de-Bar-le-Duc, Lorraine, born in the parish of St.-Benoist, Paris, in c1714, came to greater Acadia probably in the 1730s.
 He married Marie-Françoise, called Françoise, daughter of François Douville and Marie Rogé, at St.-Pierre-du-Nord, Île St.-Jean, today's Prince Edward Island, in November 1739.

 In 1746, Louis-Charles and his family were at Québec, but they returned to Île St.-Jean.
 In August 1752, they were living at Nigeagant near Havre-St.-Pierre, on the north shore of the island, next to Françoise's parents.
-The census taker called Louis-Charles a fisherman and said that he had been "in the country twenty years."
+The census taker called Louis-Charles a fisherman and noted that he had been "in the country twenty years."
 The official addressed him as le sieur, so Louis-Charles evidently was a prominent member of the French middle class, literate and respected.

 (The Douvilles also were members of that class and were even wealthier and more influential than the Talbots.
 François Douville owned at least three parcels of land in the Havre-St.-Pierre area and was, in fact,

-one of the first European settlers on the island, having come to the harbor in 1720.)
+one of the first European settlers on the island, having come to the harbor in 1720 with the company of the Comte de St.-Pierre.)

 Louis-Charles and Marie had eight children, all born on Île St.-Jean: Marie-Henriette in September 1740, Charles-Louis in May 1743, Joseph in c1745, Jean-François in c1748, François in May 1752, Charles in January 1754, a second Marie-Henriette in March 1756, and Marie-Louise in October 1758.